nguyenbrandon327/ai-gmail-labeler/README.md

 GMAIL API (to access user inbox)
 Google OAuth2.0 (to allow user sign in for data use)

+Dependencies used:

+Need to Install:
-Dependencies used: (pip install) spacy google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
+spacy google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client pyquery

+Do Not Need to Install:
+base64

 # ai-gmail-labeler